Race Information & Rules

 - There are NO lockers available so arrive prepared to run

-- Plan to arrive early as you can expect delays in travel, parking and getting into the starting pack
+- Plan to arrive early, you can expect delays in travel, parking and getting into the starting areas

 - Please read the information about Parking and taking the Shuttle

 - Toilet facilities are available in many areas

 - Dress warmly and appropriately for standing around before and after the race

 - Be prepared to hand off extra clothing to a friend before the start of the race

 - Main Street closes at 5:30 am and remains closed until approximately 11:30 am

 - All roads, intersecting the race course, will be closed at 9:00 am; it will not be possible to enter or leave the interior of the race course during the race